Sarrasine (opera): Music

 A few 'non-rejected' instrumental and vocal pieces by Handel have been used to complete the musical landscape of the new opera pastiche.
 George Petrou also composed new and recomposed existing Handel's music to achieve specific artistic goals.
 The most important of these recompositions involves Handel's aria "Lascia la spina, cogli la rosa", a piece that is well known to and loved by the fans of Baroque opera.
 In Sarrasine, this aria becomes both unsettled and unsettling leitmotif.
-"Lascia la spina" is a deeply symbolic final number sung by the personification of Pleasure in the oratorio Il trionfo del tempo e del disinganno (The Triumph of Time and Disillusion, HWV 46a, later reworked into two other versions with a modified title The Triumph of Time and Truth, HWV 46b and HWV 71).
+"Lascia la spina" is a deeply symbolic number sung by the personification of Pleasure in the oratorio Il trionfo del tempo e del disinganno (The Triumph of Time and Disillusion, HWV 46a, later reworked into two other versions with a modified title The Triumph of Time and Truth, HWV 46b and HWV 71).
 In the oratorio, "Lascia la spina" appears at the moment when, persuaded by Time and Disillusion (or Good Counsel), Beauty bids farewell to Pleasure, choosing chastity and virtue.
 Present day audiences are more likely to know the melodic line of this aria from its later reuse with different lyrics as "Lascia ch'io pianga" in the opera Rinaldo.
 Thus, the history of the leitmotif aria is itself one of revision and pastiche but also rejection, erasure, substitution and forgetting.
 Fittingly, the new opera pastiche itself never presents "Lascia la spina" in its complete or 'true-to-original' form, but instead deconstructs, recomposes, mutes or breaks it off.

 Both musical and historical aspects of the chosen leitmotif create additional layers of meaning and interpretation in the new opera.
 Three possible areas of expanded meanings are readily discerned.
 First, in connecting Sarrasine to Il Trionfo, the leitmotif invites the audience to consider if the opera's Balzacian characters are struggling with some of the same existential issues as those explored in the oratorio: beauty, pleasure, artifice, aging, virtue and time.
 Secondly, the leitmotif prompts the audience to recall that, when the 22-year old Handel composed Il Trionfo, he was himself under the patronage of the wealthy and powerful Italians, including the cardinals.
 In fact, the libretto of Il Trionfo was written by one such Cardinal, Benedetto Pamphili, who had an especially close relationship with the young composer and virtuoso.
 The reflection on the relationship of La Zambinella and the Cardinal is thus broadened to a more general consideration of art, sexuality and patronage, both past and present.
 Lastly, the consistently mutilated "Lascia la spina" of the new opera engages the audiences with a variety of issues, including castration, transformation, fashioning of self and other, nonrecognition, misrecognition, interpretation and, of course, pastiche.